mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 ```

 Usage of named mixins is highly recommended because, as you can see from this
-example, in absence of name conflicts, "short" version also works - thus you
+example, in the absence of name conflict, "short" version also works - thus you
-don't lose anything but make code more forward-compatible if new fields get
+don't lose anything but it makes the code more forward-compatible if new fields
-added later.
+get added later.

 ### Template Mixins : Alias

-However what makes template mixins truly shine as composition tool is the
+However what makes template mixins truly shine as a composition tool is the
 [template alias
 parameter](http://dlang.org/template.html#TemplateAliasParameter).